What QuickBooks does

 Here's the simplest way to explain the gap:

-• QuickBooks tells you what you spent.
+- QuickBooks tells you what you spent.
 After your Figma subscription renews, QuickBooks records the $540 annual charge as an expense in the software category.

-• CostLoop prevents unnecessary spending before it happens.
+- CostLoop prevents unnecessary spending before it happens.
 Ten days before that Figma renewal, CostLoop sends an alert.
 You log in, see that 2 of your 3 paid seats haven't been used in 4 months, and downgrade before you're charged for seats nobody needs.

 QuickBooks is accurate and authoritative - about the past.
 CostLoop is actionable - about the future.
-Most small businesses need both: one to keep the books right, one to keep the software budget under control before charges accumulate.
+Most small and medium businesses need both: one to keep the books right, one to keep the software budget under control before charges accumulate.

-When you're working on your SaaS budget for small business, the first step is knowing what you're already committed to paying.
+When you're working on your SaaS budget for small and medium business, the first step is knowing what you're already committed to paying.
 QuickBooks shows historical spend by category.
 CostLoop shows you the exact renewal calendar, so you can make decisions before they're made for you.

 Why QuickBooks alone fails at subscription management